shiwaforce/acnsy/readme.md

 # r-async

+This module is an extension to the popular async module, providing an extra layer of code execution above it.
+With this you can define a workflow of function calls using nested arrays, providing both parallel and synchronous execution.

 An easy way to combine serial and parallel tasks, and keep your code readability.

 rAsync needs 3 parameter: